microsoft/FluidFramework/packages/framework/synthesize/README.md

 ### Required Types

-Required types will return a Promise to it's corresponding IComponent object or it will throw.
+Required types will return a Promise to it's corresponding IFluidObject object or it will throw.

 You can see below that we don't need to add the `?` to check our requested type.